joshcanhelp/josh-to-11/input/symlinked/posts/2008-10-03-fresh-cards-from-fresh-impressions-in-florida.md

 ---
-title: "Fresh cards from Fresh Impressions in Florida"
+title: Fresh cards from Fresh Impressions in Florida
-excerpt: ""
+excerpt: 'It’s not everyday, or even every month, that you can do business with a company or individual where you can say you were overjoyed to be their client.'
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["About JoshCanHelp", "Design"]
-featured_img:
 wpid: 325
+tags:
+  - About JoshCanHelp
+  - Design
+featured_img: null
 ---